unrulybeardo/saist/README.md

 The passwords are set as "first" for root and jeff.

-READ the script to assure yourself everything is ok.
+READ the scripts to assure yourself all is ok.
 If you're unsure, please don't run them.